atubak400/LEMP-Stack-Ubuntu-Web-Stack-Implementation-/documentation.md

 ---

 Step 33: Create a PHP script that will connect to MySQL and query for your content.
-Create a new PHP file in vour custom web root directory by running: <br>`nano /var/www/projectLEMP/todo_list.php`<br>
+To do so, ceate a new PHP file in vour custom web root directory by running: <br>`nano /var/www/projectLEMP/todo_list.php`<br>
-Copy the code below to you opened file.
+Copy the code below to you opened file:

 ```php
 <?php